xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     virtualModifier = NumLock;

-Add this virtual modifier to the key's `vmodmap`.
+Add this virtual modifier to the key’s `vmodmap`.
 The given virtual modifier must be declared at the top level of the file with a `virtual_modifiers` statement, e.g.: